 Alice Scutchey is a busy woman.
-She’s the Senior Executive Assistant to the COO of American Express Global Business Travel, Founder of the Canary Wharf PA Club, mental health first aider and Mother of two.
+She’s Executive Assistant at Quintet Private Bank, Founder of the Canary Wharf PA Club, mental health first aider and mother of two.
 Impressed?
 We certainly are.

 That’s why we persuaded Alice to add us to her packed schedule so that we could find out more about life as an EA, office culture and top tips for productivity.
 As someone who’s passionate about supporting others, she happily obliged and provided some great insight for the CakeDrop team.